Labii/labii3-docs/docs/eln_table.md

 ![labii-eln-table-overview](https://labiiblog.files.wordpress.com/2015/12/labii-eln-table-overview.png)

-Labii ELN supports two types of table views: edit view (picture above), and read-only view.
+Labii ELN supports two types of table views: edit view (picture above), and read-only view (picture bellow).

 For edit view, one additional column (header) and row are included.
 All other cells work exactly like in Excel.
 Each cell also supports a right-click menu consisting of: